cnlohr/ws2812esp8266/README.md

 #STEP 0: Environment
   I use Linux Mint and already had all the packages I needed installed.
   If you  run into commands that do not exist on your system, it should prompt you on how to get it.
-If you fail in GCC, you may need libisl-dev, libcloog-isl-dev, amongst others.
+If you fail in GCC, you may need:

+* build-essential
+* gperf
+* bison flex
+* texinfo
+* libtool
+* libncurses5-dev
+* wget
+* gawk
+* libc6-dev-amd64
+* python-serial
+* libexpat-dev
+* libisl-dev
+* libcloog-isl-dev
+* libmpc-dev

+  amongst others.

 #STEP 0.1: Alternatives.
 The methods outlined in this document are an older method of installing everything.
 You can check out